Showing Collections: 1 - 30 of 253

 Overview Primarily printed materials, plus legislative records, memorabilia, and audiovisual materials documenting the efforts of both the pro-life and pro-choice movements.
 The Legal status section documents specific court cases, with an emphasis on the Roe v.
 Wade case (1973).
 Organizations represented include the National Abortion Rights Action League (NARAL) and the Women's National Abortion Action Coalition (WONAAC).

 Overview Adrienne Aurswald entered the music program at Smith College in 1939 and graduated in 1943.
 She returned to Smith to teach in 1957.
 In 1962, Auerswald earned her Master's degree and became a faculty member.
-The collection contains her photograph albums and memorabilia books from her time as a Smith College student.
+The collection contains her photograph albums and memorabilia books from her time as a Smith College student as well as committee files from when she was a faculty memeber.

 Found in: Smith College Archives